-- Wheelchairs have moveable parts; some are not designed to withstand stress or lifting. - Lifting may be dangerous to you or them. - In a life-threatening emergency, it may be necessary to remove an individual from the wheelchair.
+- Moving an individual with disabilities downstairs in a wheelchair or carrying them is to be done as a last resort.
+Assist them to a stairwell to wait on first responders to assist them.
+They are trained to assist. - Wheelchairs have moveable parts; some are not designed to withstand stress or lifting. - Lifting may be dangerous to you or them. - In a life-threatening emergency, it may be necessary to remove an individual from the wheelchair.
 Lifting a person with minimal ability to move may be dangerous. - Wheelchairs should not be used to descend stairwells, if at all possible. - Non-ambulatory persons may have respiratory complications.
 Remove them from smoke or fumes immediately and determine their needs and preferences.